phaustin/a405_2024/_sources/week_notes.md

 - Thompkins equation 1.9 -- first law for internal energy

     \begin{align}
-    du &= dq + dw = q_t dt + w_t dt \\
+    du &= dq + dw \\
     du &= dq - p\,dv
     \end{align}

   - heating and working are verbs not nouns -- they are path dependent processes, while internal energy, temperature, pressure, entropy etc. are path independent state variables with perfect differentials.
-The integral of a state variable is path independent and can be written as a perfect differential like $du$.
-To remind us that we can't do this for heating and working, I've rewritten them as functions of time:  $q_t\,dt$ and $w_t\,dt$ which can't be integrated without more information about the time dependence of the heating and working.
+The integral of a state variable is path independent.

 - Thompkins equation 1.25 first law for enthalpy